 Vanguard isn’t the only investment company that offers funds that track the entire US stock market, or at least close to it.
-Vanguard’s dominance of low-fee index funds that started years ago has spurred competition to create very similar low-fee, broad market funds.
+Vanguard’s dominance of low-fee index funds that started years ago has spurred competition to create similar low-fee, broad market funds.

 Fidelity and Schwab, two very large investment companies, offer broad market mutual funds that nearly mirror VTSAX.

-Schwab (SWSTX) vs Fidelity (FSKAX)
+Schwab (SWTSX) vs Fidelity (FSKAX)

 Schwab Total Stock Market Index Fund

-- Ticker: SWSTX
+- Ticker: SWTSX

 - Mutual fund

 - Minimum Investment: $0

 - Dividend Yield: 1.64% (July 2020)